moliver28/research-handbook/content/handbook/engineering/development/sec/secure/secret-detection/metrics/_index.md

 ```

 Each database metric has to have an accompanying metric dictionary like Internal
 Tracking Events.
-Unfortunately, database metrics are not yet supported by the CLI so must be done by hand.
+Unfortunately, database metrics are not yet supported by the `internal_events` CLI script so must be partially done by hand.

 1. Create a yaml file in the appropriate subdirectory of `config/metrics` or `ee/config/metrics` if it's a metric limited to an enterprise tier.
     1. If the metric is meant to capture all time, use the `counts_all` subdirectory.